trbflxr/kino/Help/Support/TOS.md

    2.2 Respond to the bot with the link you copied.

-   2.3 If the link you have provided is correct, the bot will respond to you confirming that it’s a working link and you will have to await for validation.
-Once you are validated you will also get a notification from the bot.
+   2.3 If the link you have provided is correct, the bot will respond to you confirming that it’s a working link and once the validation process is over you will receive access to eligable rewards.

-   2.4 Validation time: This part relies on how quickly Patreon bot is gonna give you the patreon supporter role (which might take up to a few hours from personal experience).
-After you get a DM from our bot and provide a valid steam link it might take up to 24 hours depending on our availability.
-While normally it would take a lot less, please understand that the process of validation is not automatic.

-   2.5 If you don’t get a DM from our bot after receiving the patreon supporter role - please open a ticket on our server.
+   2.4 If you don’t get a DM from our bot after receiving the patreon supporter role - please open a ticket on our server.
 We will try to resolve it as quickly as possible.
 # FAQ
-- Will I get Extras if I donate?
+- Will I get Extras/Air if I donate?
   > Up to you.
-Extras are not a part of Patreon pledge reward since the distribution of the reward heavily relies on your cooperation, however every Patreon supporter is eligible to gain access to the Extras module as a part of discord exclusive reward.
+Extras and the Air are not a part of Patreon pledge reward since the distribution of the reward heavily relies on your cooperation, however every Patreon supporter is eligible to gain access to the rewards appropriate to their Patreon donation tier as a part of discord exclusive rewards.
 - Can I donate for a friend?
   > If you have a friend who is unable to donate through the means of Patreon or for some other reason - you can open a ticket in our discord and we might try to come up with a solution.
-- Do I have to stay subscribed to maintain my access to Extras?
+- Do I have to stay subscribed to maintain my access to Discord rewards?
-  > As mentioned earlier, you don’t have to stay subscribed to maintain the access to the module.
-The supporter role as well and the access to the Extras are permanent.
+  > As mentioned earlier, you don’t have to stay subscribed to maintain the access to the modules.
+The supporter role as well and the access to the Discord exclusive rewards are permanent.
 - I got the patreon supporter role but I haven’t received a DM from the bot!
   > If for some reason our bot is down and failed to send you a message or you had your DMs closed, please open a ticket in our Discord.